PGSafarik/FoxGHI/README.md

 _Img.2: The FoxGHICP - FoxGHI Control Panel utility_
 <p align="center"><img src="doc/images/ControlPanel.png?raw=true"/>

-The goal of this library is not to create a complete „Gnome 3-Like style“ for Fox, only to implement it some - in my opinion - innovative and interesting techniques from this environment, that I want alone to use in my own projects.
-At this time Primary, Secondary Window (FXPrimaryWindow, FXSecondaryWindow), Header bar (FXWindowHeader), Window Control Panel (FXWindowController) and FoxGHI Settings wraper (ControllPanel) are implemented.
+The goal of this library is not to create a complete "Gnome 3-Like style“ for Fox, only to implement it some - in my opinion - innovative and interesting techniques from this environment, that I want alone to use in my own projects.
+At this time Primary, Secondary Window (FXPrimaryWindow, FXSecondaryWindow), Header bar (FXWindowHeader), Window Control Panel (FXWindowController) and FoxGHI Settings wrapper (ControllPanel) are implemented.

 As stated above, the goal of this library is not to duplicate Gnome 3, but to implement those